Port Forwarding

 Troubleshooting

 - Port already in use — Another process is already bound to the local port you chose.
-Pick a different local port (e.g.
+Zync can suggest the next free port and switch for you; stopping the tunnel reverts to the original port when applicable.
+You can also pick a different port manually (e.g.

-15432instead of5432) or stop the conflicting process first. - Tunnel starts but connection is refused — The remote host and port may be wrong, or the target service isn't running.
+15432instead of5432). - Tunnel starts but connection is refused — The remote host and port may be wrong, or the target service isn't running.
 Test from the server:

 - Remote forward doesn't work — Some SSH servers disallow remote port binding by default.
 Ensure